Links 8/17: On The Site Of The Angels

 Re Bernie Sanders and Sweden:

-Both socialists and capitalists are attempting to lay claim the successful middle ground.
+Both socialists and capitalists are attempting to lay claim to the successful middle ground.

 Your worry is that socialists will lay claim and try to implement dictionary-definition socialism.
 Yet here you are, attempting to lay a capitalism claim.
 Should I be concerned of the implementation of dictionary-defining capitalism?
 I have seen too many conservatives and libertarians attempt to hand wave unfavorable comparisons between the the U.S. and the Nordics by something along the lines of “we are both capitalist nations”, or even more bizarre “they are actually more capitalist than us .”
 Acting as if there is no daylight between the U.S. and having 1/3 of the population is employed by the government, and state owned enterprises comprise 88% of the value of the value of the GDP. .